-Non-same-level falls do outnumber the same-level falls.
+Non-same-level falls do outnumber the same-level falls, but the percentages are closer than last year.
 All falls account for over half of all the injuries in the registry.
-Since the trauma registry inclusion criteria do not require registrars to submit isolated hip fractures due to same-level falls, this percentage is significantly lower than the numbers from the lowa Hospital Association's Inpatient and Outpatient Data Registry.
+Since the trauma registry inclusion criteria do not require registrars to submit isolated hip fractures due to same-level falls, this percentage is significantly lower than the numbers from the Iowa Hospital Association's Inpatient and Outpatient Data Registry.